brannerchinese/rc_study_plans/projects/postponed_tasks.md

 #### **Color-match project**

+ * [　] Color-match iteration 7: Add default values to RGB channel-fields and display their hues and combined color as User adjusts values.
- * [　] Color-match iteration 7: Replace tables with divs. **Disposition**: Not working.
+ * [　] Color-match iteration 8: Replace tables with divs. **Disposition**: Not working.
 Whole code sent to Vivian Brown for code review.
  * [　] Color-match iteration: Try on other browsers.
  * [Ｘ] Color-match: README (now that repository has been created).